 Sneeze with your mouth open.

-Shower as necessary, starting 3 days after your surgery.
+Shower as needed, starting 3 days after your surgery.
 You may allow water to run across any external wounds, but don’t scrub them.

 Keep the ear dry.
 You can place a cotton ball dabbed with a small amount of petroleum jelly in the outer ear to keep water out during a bath or shower.